 VDMs have been used to interpret the cascade of ecosystem responses to long-term droughts in the Amazon and are informative when conducting model-data comparisons (Powell et al., 2013), but studies of ecosystem responses to UCEs are lacking.
 New implementation of plant competition for resources and plant hydraulics in VDMs are improving our understanding of plant-water relations and stresses within plants (Christoffersen et al., 2016; Xu et al., 2016; Fisher et al., 2018; and see Kennedy et al., 2019 for representation in a 'big-leaf' model).
 Since field data needed to evaluate UCE responses are, by definition, unavailable, we do not perform model-data comparisons.
-Rather, we use the model results and conceptual framework as a road map to explore our hypotheses and illustrate their implications for ecosystem responses under UCEs, not historical drought events.
+Rather, we use the model results to explore our hypotheses and illustrate their implications for ecosystem responses under UCEs.